-Students must have a minimum verbal SAT score of a 500 or 21 ACT Composite score.
+Students must have a minimum SAT score of a 1750 or 25 ACT Composite score.

-Since admission to the Nursing program at the junior level is very competitive, freshmen majoring in pre-nursing must work hard to maintain solid grades.
+Since admission to the Nursing program at the junior level is highly competitive, freshmen enrolled in pre-nursing must work hard to maintain solid grades.
 Students who participate in the Nursing LC learn about what it takes to be a successful nursing student during the LC.
 The SLS course is taught by a College of Nursing faculty who can answer your questions about requirements, the application process and nursing as a career.
-As grades are very important in the admission process for the nursing program, students in the LC can work with other pre-nursing students to excel in their courses.
+If you are taking courses with students who are majoring in the same field as you are, this may enhance your study and academic skill development.

 Nursing LC students typically register for the following courses for the fall semester:

 - English Composition I: ENC 1101 or English Composition II: ENC 1102 (3 credits)